Warfarin and Turmeric: Can You Take Them Together?

 What should you do?

-If you are on warfarin, do not start a turmeric or curcumin supplement without first speaking with the clinician who manages your anticoagulation.
-The safer default is to avoid these supplements entirely while on warfarin, given the documented risk of INR climbing to dangerous levels.
+Before any change.
+If you are on warfarin, do not start a turmeric or curcumin supplement without first speaking to the clinician who manages your anticoagulation.
+The safer default is to avoid concentrated turmeric and curcumin supplements while on warfarin, given the documented risk of the INR rising to dangerous levels.
+If you are already taking a curcumin product, do not stop it abruptly on your own either, because stopping can swing the INR the other way; tell your anticoagulation team so any change can be monitored.

-Watch for any of the bleeding warning signs and stop the supplement plus contact your clinic the same day if they appear: a nosebleed lasting more than 10 minutes, bleeding gums when brushing, pink or red urine, black or tarry stools, coffee-ground vomiting, large new bruises, a severe headache, new weakness, numbness, or change in vision.
-An unexplained drop in blood pressure or near-fainting also warrants urgent assessment.
+Every day while the situation is settling.
+Watch for bleeding warning signs and contact your clinic the same day if any appear: a nosebleed that will not stop, bleeding gums when brushing, pink or red urine, black or tarry stools, coffee-ground vomiting, large new unexplained bruises, a severe headache, new weakness, numbness, or a change in vision.
+Near-fainting or an unexplained drop in blood pressure also warrants urgent assessment.
+Keep your culinary turmeric habits consistent rather than suddenly changing them.

 Which specific products are affected?